8 Smart Ways to Use Your Tax Refund

 Save for a vacation

-When it comes to vacations, one thing you do not want to do is to fund them with your credit card.
+When it comes to vacations, you should never put one on a credit card.
 If it makes sense, put your tax refund aside for your next adventure.
 Saving it for holiday gifts or for a down payment on a car or house is a good idea too.